rust-lang/reference/src/inline-assembly.md

 ```

 r[asm.options.pure]
 The `pure` option may be specfied.
-The evaluation of the assembly block shall not produce any observable behaviour, consume input, or terminate execution, and the implementation may assume that the outputs of the assembly block depends only on the inputs and the contents of any allocation.
+The evaluation of the *asm* shall not produce any observable behaviour, consume input, or terminate execution, and the implementation may assume that the outputs of the *asm block* depends only on the inputs and the contents of any allocation.
 If the program specifies the `pure` option, it shall specify either the `nomem` or `readonly` option.

 ```rust,ignore
 // The following snippet has undefined behaviour